Linguistics (specialisation) (MA)

 - Editor at a publishing company

-- Author of educational materials
+- Author of educational materials at a Dutch publisher

 - Project manager at a translation agency